LumoSQL/lumosql/doc/lumo-benchmark-filter.md

 unless specified otherwise

 * `-average`  - instead of displaying run details, calculates an average of runs with the same properties and displays that instead (currently unimplemented)
-* `-list`  - list the selected runs, one per line, with no information about the single tests
+* `-list`  - list the selected runs, one per line, with no information about the single tests; this is the default if there are no selection options
-* `-fields` `FIELD[,FIELD]...` - change the fields printed by `-list`, default is `RUN_ID,TARGET,DATE,TIME,DURATION`; at present, the available fields are the ones included by default plus `TITLE` (strings like "sqlite 3.34.0 with lmdb 0.9.27"), `SQLITE_NAME` (output of `sqlite3 --version`), `END_DATE` and `END_TIME` (like `DATE` and `TIME` but referring to when the run completed; or a "-" if it did not complete), `DONE` ("YES" if the run completed, "NO" if it didn't), "OK", "INTR" and "FAIL" reporting the count of runs which succeeded, were interrupted and failed for some other reason.
-If comments were added to the run using `DISK_COMMENT` and `CPU_COMMENT` these can be added to the output using fields by the same name, optionally without the `_COMMENT`, for example `-fields` `TARGET,CPU,DISK,DURATION`
+* `-fields` `FIELD[,FIELD]...` - change the fields printed by `-list`, default is `RUN_ID,TARGET,DATE,TIME,DURATION`; see below for the possible values
-* `-summary`  - display a summary of each test in each selected run; this only works if the selected runs have the same tests; cannot be combined with `-details`
+* `-summary`  - display a summary of each test in each selected run; this only works if the selected runs have the same tests; cannot be combined with `-details`; this is the default if there are some selection options
 * `-details`  - display full details for each test in each selected run including all the information in the database; cannot be combined with `-summary`
 * `-export` `FILE`  - write the selected runs to `FILE` in a text format, useful for example to send the run information by email
-* `-copy` `DATABASE`  - copies all information about the selected runs to `DATABASE` which must already exist, have the same schema as the benchmarks database, and must not already contain the same runs
+* `-copy` `DATABASE`  - copies all information about the selected runs to `DATABASE`;
+if the database already exists, it must have the same schema and must not already contain the selected runs (the database will be created if it does not exist)

 If no output format options (other than `-average`) are specified, the default is `-list` if there are no specific run selection criteria, `-summary` if there are any criteria.

+### list columns

+The following entries are valid values for the `-field` option, selecting which columns are displayed:

+* `RUN_ID` or `ID`: the run identifier, a long hexadecimal string which identifies the run uniquely
+* `TARGET`: the encoded target, for example `3.36.0` or `3.36.0+lmdb-0.9.29`;
+using this with the build tool allows to repeat the benchmark with exactly the same options
+* `TITLE`: a human-readable version of `TARGET`, for example "sqlite 3.36.0 with lmdb 0.9.29"
+* `SQLITE_NAME`: the output of `sqlite -version`
+* `DATE` and `TIME`: a representation of the date or time the run started
+* `END_DATE` and `END_TIME`: a representation of the date or time the run completed, or `-` for runs which did not complete
+* `DONE`: "YES" or "NO", depending on whether the run completed or not
+* `OK`, `INTR` or `FAIL`: the count of tests which succeeded, were interrupted or failed with some error, respectively
+* `CPU_TYPE` or `ARCH`: the CPU architecture used to run the tests, for example `x86_64`, `arm` or `s390x`
+* `OS_TYPE` or `OS`: the operating system used to run the tests, for example `Linux` or `NetBSD`
+* `CPU_COMMENT` or `CPU`: a user-provided comment intended to describe the system used for the benchmark; if not provided, it shows as "-"
+* `DISK_COMMENT` or `DISK`: a user-provided comment intended to describe the storage medium used for the databases during the benchmark, or "-" if not provided

 ## extra actions